Israeli army acknowledges shooting death of Palestinian girl | Law-Order

 The Israeli military on Monday acknowledged that its troops fatally shot a teenage Palestinian girl during an operation in the occupied West Bank, saying she was unintentionally hit by fire aimed at gunmen in the area.

 It was a rare admission of an error by the military, which has carried out daily arrest operations in the West Bank for nearly nine months.
-But it said its operations in the area would continue.
+Israel's prime minister expressed sorrow over the girl's death, but said the operations in the area would continue.

 About 150 Palestinians have been killed in Israeli-Palestinian fighting in the West Bank and east Jerusalem this year, making it the deadliest year since 2006.